 In the resources directory of a certain module, a Spring file can be added if it matches the following pattern: "spring/spring-dspace-addon--services.xml".
-An example of this can be found in the dspace-discovery-solr block in the DSpace trunk. (spring-dspace-addon-discovery-services.xml) Wherever this jar is loaded in a Maven module, the Spring files will be processed into services.
+An example of this can be found in the dspace-discovery-solr block in the DSpace trunk. (spring-dspace-addon-discovery-services.xml) Wherever this jar is loaded (JSPUI module, XMLUI module, DSpace command line, ...) the Spring files will be processed into services.